upasadena/interactive-cyoa-tutorial/docs/publishing/github.md

   responsible for what you do with it
 * [AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) – You can do anything
   with it but:
-    * You have to make it open-source (such as uploading it publically on GitHub) if you're distributing it
+    * You have to make it open-source (such as uploading it publicly on GitHub) if you're distributing it
     * You have to include this licence, including copyright notices
     * Serving this over the internet counts as distribution